WELCOME TO RECEPTION

 In Numeracy, we will be focusing on finding the total by adding two groups of objects (to 10 then 20).
 We will also be learning how to order objects by size, length and height and looking at symmetry and patterns.

-Parents can help us practise this by completing fun games to practise these skills at home (see weekly homework sheets on Dojo).
+Parents can help us practice this by completing fun games to practice these skills at home (see weekly homework sheets on Dojo).